 - Regularly meet with groups or therapists for recovery needs

-- May not be as effective as inpatient treatment because access to enabling peers and environments is not restricted
+- Timeline can vary depending on individual needs, but may not be as effective as inpatient treatment because access to enabling peers and environments is not restricted

 Sober Living & Aftercare

 - No definitive timeline – as long as they abide by community rules, residents may stay as long as they would like